Awards and Recognition

 “It’s an honor for me to present Mr. Ellis with this Humanitarian Award, “said Ms. Meyers at the time.
 “His efforts to help find relief for those suffering from a variety of rare disorders goes way beyond the norm.
 Mr. Ellis and his company, Orphan Pharmaceuticals USA, Inc. (now Rare Disease Therapeutics, Inc.), are continually searching for ways to assist patients and their families.”

-Ellis was recognized specifically for the development of Orfadin®, a treatment for children with hereditary tyrosinemia type 1.
+Ellis was recognized specifically for the development of Orfadin®, a treatment for children with hereditary tyrosinemia type 1 (formerly distributed by Rare Disease Therapeutics, now distributed by Swedish Orphan Biovitrum).
 This is a life-threatening genetic metabolic disease affecting infants and children.
 Assisting Ms. Meyers in presenting the award was Danielle Barckett of Little Falls, New Jersey, a patient with the disease, who was, at the time, in excellent health and leading the normal life of a four-year-old.